typesense/typesense-website/docs-site/content/26.0/api/analytics-query-suggestions.md

 </Tabs>

-## Aggregating click counts
+## Counting events for popularity

-Typesense allows you to track how often a particular document is clicked on.
-You can use then use this counter value for ranking the results on popularity.
+Typesense allows you to track how often a particular document is clicked on or purchased.
+You can then use this counter value for ranking the results on popularity.

-Let's say there's a collection with a `popularity` field that we will use for tracking clicks:
+Let's say there's a collection with a `popularity` field that we will use as a counter:

 ```json
 {